 Nevertheless, the homespun wisdom underlying the thought is to be admired.
-It is based on the recognition that to complicated problems there are often simple solution, and that the remedy to public difficulties may be found at a more editorial committees for their dedication to this cause, and also barristers and others who submit material for publication in Bar News from time to time.
+It is based on the recognition that to complicated problems there are often simple solution, and that the remedy to public difficulties may be found at a more private level.